ans-group/docs.ukfast.co.uk/source/domains/safedns/certbotplugin.md

 pip3 install --upgrade certbot-dns-safedns
 ```

-* Create a Certbot config file and a credentials for Certbot to use:
+* Create a Certbot configuration file and a credentials for Certbot to use:
 ```bash
 mkdir ~/.config/letsencrypt/
 ```